 Fonts include Quiroga Serif (2009, Fernando Díaz), Muzarela (2011, a 50-style squarish family), Chau Philomène (2010), Chau Trouville (2010), Chau Marbella (2010) and Chau La Madeleine (2010) [all Chau fonts were done by Vicente Lamónaca] and Economica (2007, Vicente Lamónaca).

 Fernando Díaz created Quadratta Serif (2007, a slab serif done at Intellecta Design).
-See also here.
-This face won in the best text category at Tipos Latinos 2008.
-Note that Quiroga Serif began in 2007 with the name Quadratta Serif.
+This typeface won in the best text category at Tipos Latinos 2008.
+It was renamed Quiroga Serif in 2014 and published at TipoType.

 Melina is a 16-style house font that borrows from letters from scripts.

 In 2014, TipoType published the handwriting font La Paz.